Are you considering a stopover in Iceland?

-Last June I spent two days in Iceland on my way back from a quick work trip to the Netherlands.
-I’d initially planned to just fly in and out of Amsterdam’s Schiphol airport for my client meetings, but then I discovered that the least expensive flight was on Icelandair.
+A few years ago I spent two days in Iceland on my way back from a quick work trip to the Netherlands.
+I’d initially planned to just fly in and out of Amsterdam’s Schiphol airport for my client meetings, as usual.
+But then I discovered that the least expensive flight (by far) was on Icelandair.

 Getting to Iceland